-Discover answers to frequently asked questions about plastic extrusions, the manufacturing process, and Formtech’s capabilities, or contact us with your questions.
+Discover answers to frequently asked questions about plastic extrusions, the manufacturing process, and Formtech’s capabilities.

 What is plastic extrusion?

 Plastic extrusion is a continuous process in which solid plastic pellets or powder are melted into an homogenous mass through a combination of applied heat and friction heat generated by the extrusion screw or screws transporting the material through a barrel.
 The mass or polymer melt is pushed through an extrusion die to produce a shape, tube or sheet.
 The extrudate is then cooled by various means into its final form and cut to length using various cut-off devices.

 What is the difference between plastic extrusion and injection molding?

 Extrusion is a continuous process, whereas, injection molding is a discrete manufacturing process.
 During extrusion, the extrudate is continually produced and cut-to-length to form a part whereas, injection molding requires a cycle during which the mold is opened, filled with plastic, closed, plastic is cooled, mold opens and finished part is expelled.

 How do I know what material I will need?